westchamp24/tnm_download_cli/README.md

     optional arguments:   -h, --help            show this help message and exit   -t THREADS, --threads THREADS The number of threads used to download data

 The CLI makes use of the inquirer package to make the selection of products much more user friendly from the command line.
 Use the up/down arrows to navigate through the list of available products (which will vary by area), and use the space bar to select/de-select products.
+Once desired produces are selected - press Enter to commence downloading.

 ![](demo.gif)